luchob/softuni-may2022/README.md

 # softuni-may2022
-Examples from our lectures as well as our common project.
+Examples from our lectures as well as our common project...